jainrahulchaplot/Mindsphere/RAILWAY_DEPLOYMENT.md

 - **Port**: Railway will auto-assign (use `process.env.PORT`)

 ### 3. Set Environment Variables
-In Railway dashboard, go to your project → Variables tab and add:
+In Railway dashboard, go to your project → Variables tab and add

 ```env
 # OpenAI API